arrigonialberto86/funtime/var_autoencoder.md

 As I mentioned in the previous section, one particular type of autoencoder models is getting a lot of attention from the deep learning community.
 From the description I have given in the last paragraphs of autoencoders their most appealing application seems to be related to the possibility of performing non-linear dimensionality reduction on input data.

-Except there is a way to turn autoencoders into generative models (e.g. to generate new images, sounds, text).
+There is a way though to turn autoencoders into __generative models__ (e.g. to generate new images, sounds, text).
 This is achieved by adding a constraint on the encoding network  that forces it to generate latent vectors that follow a unit gaussian distribution.
 In order to generate new images/sounds/text we now just need to sample a latent vector from the unit gaussian and pass it into the decoder.